Year 6 Autumn First Half Term 2019

 Class 6RW – Miss Winders

-Our topic for this half term will be ‘How has life in Britain changed since 1948?’
+Our topic for this half term will be ‘Is it a myth-story?’

 Through an enquiry based curriculum we teach Maths and Literacy daily and a range of foundation subjects such as: History, Geography, Computing, PE, Art, PSHE, Music and DT.

 Year 6 have 2 parallel challenge sets and 3 parallel support sets, which are timetabled for the first hour every morning.

 - Read, write, order and compare numbers up to 1 million and determine the value of each digit.